WalterPiTheScienceGuy/PiperPiTry/README.md

 Starting from the hypothesis with the strongest confirmatory evidence: Footshocks trigger norepinephrine surges in amygdala (Shown in earlier figures and below).
 This was previously known based on microdialysis evidence (temporal resolution {15 minute measurements ~ 0.001 Hz}) from the McGaugh Lab in the 1990's, but the research here demonstrated the same with high temporal resolution > 12,000 Hz.

-There was also robust evidence for second hypothesis: Auditory tones, whether already conditioned or novel, tend to elicit robust norepinephrine responses in amygdala.
-The figure below shows the ARIMAX(0,1,1) output that displays a moderate norepinephrine increase at the start of the 20-second novel tone, a gradual rise during those 20 seconds, and finally a sharp increase during the 1-second footshock the co-terminates with the 20-second tone.
+There was also robust evidence for a second hypothesis: Auditory tones, whether already conditioned or novel, tend to elicit robust norepinephrine responses in amygdala.
+The figure below shows the ARIMAX(0,1,1) output that displays a moderate norepinephrine increase at the start of the 20-second novel tone, a gradual rise during those 20 seconds, and finally a sharp increase during the 1-second footshock that co-terminates with the 20-second tone.
 The lower plot shows norepinephrine increase during a tone without a shock, then a gradual decline.

 ![ARIMAX output CSUS and CSminus](/Figure4-16.PNG)

-Finally, there may be a difference between neutral tones and conditionined tones in the decay of norepinephrine reactions across trials.
-Norepinephirne reactions to conditioned tones may persist for longer than neutral tones.
+Finally, there may be a difference between neutral tones and conditionined tones in the maintenance or decay of norepinephrine reactions to successive trials.
+Norepinephirne reactions to conditioned tones may persist for more trials than neutral tones.
 This is consistent with theories of "conditioned arousal" or "truncated (internalized) Pavlovian responses".